Routes » Gila River Ramble

 The Gila river runs between Kelvin and Florence, cutting through some of the most amazing country Arizona has to offer — from rhyolite cliffs to deep saguaro studded canyons, singletrack to freeride rock mesas and brutal roads.
 This loop has a little bit of everything, using an incredible stretch of the Arizona Trail as its backbone.

-At less than 80 miles, this route is doable in a day, but don’t let the mileage fool you.
+At around 100 miles, this route is perhaps doable in a day, but don’t let the mileage fool you.
 There is over 10,000 feet of climbing and plenty of slow riding.
-It is best done as a two day bikepack.
-Maybe three to really take it in.
+It is best done as a three day bikepack.
+Maybe four to really take it in.

 GPS Data